Winter can be a dangerous season for pets. Follow these tips to help prevent cold weather from affecting your pet’s health.

 Exposure to extreme cold temperatures can lead to hypothermia, which can be fatal.

-It is essential that pet-owners take all precautions to prevent their animals from danger including frostbite.
-Frostbite is most common on the pet’s extremities, including tips of the ears, tail and toes.
+It is essential that pet-owners take all precautions to prevent their animals from severe weather dangers including frostbite.
+Frostbite is most common on the pet’s extremities, including tips of the ears, tail, and toes.
 Keeping pets inside and limiting time outside for the pet to relieve themselves are key to preventing frostbite.

-Frostbite symptoms in pets is similar to those in humans except pets are not able to express their discomfort.
-It is important to know the signs of frostbite in pets which include the following:
+Frostbite symptoms in pets are similar to humans except pets are not able to express their discomfort.
+It is important to know the signs of frostbite in pets, including:

 - Discoloration of the affected area of skin (often pale, gray or bluish)